 Although not strictly required by Unily, this decision has been taken to appoint a Data Protection Officer (James Heathcote) who had direct access to the Board by way of reporting to the Chief Technology Officer (Sam Hassani).
 The Data Protection Officer (DPO) has expert knowledge of data protection law and practices.

 The data protection officer’s tasks include but are not limited to:

 Consent remains a lawful basis to transfer personal data under the GDPR; however, the definition of consent is significantly restricted.
-Where Directive 95/46/EC allowed controllers to rely on implicit and “opt-out” consent in some circumstances, the GDPR requires the data subject to signal agreement by “a statement or a clear affirmative action.”
+The GDPR requires the data subject to signal agreement by “a statement or a clear affirmative action.”

 The GDPR permits personal data transfers to a third country or international organization subject to compliance with set conditions, including conditions for onward transfer.
-Similar to the framework set forth in the Directive, the GDPR allows for data transfers to countries whose legal regime is deemed by the European Commission to provide for an “adequate” level of personal data protection.
-In the absence of an adequacy decision, however, transfers are also allowed outside non-EU states under certain circumstances, such as by use of standard contractual clauses or binding corporate rules (BCRs).
+The GDPR allows for personal data transfers to countries whose legal regime is deemed to provide for an “adequate” level of personal data protection.
+In the absence of an adequacy decision, however, transfers are also allowed outside the European Union or the United Kingdom (as applicable) under certain circumstances, such as by use of standard contractual clauses or binding corporate rules (BCRs).
 Derogations are also permitted under limited additional circumstances.

 The GDPR contains many restrictions on automated data processing – and decisions based upon such processing – to the extent they can be characterized as profiling.